 We and our subsidiaries file consolidated and standalone income tax returns in various jurisdictions.
 In the normal course of business, our income tax filings are subject to review by various taxing authorities.
 In connection with such reviews, disputes could arise with the taxing authorities over the interpretation or application of certain income tax rules related to our business in that tax jurisdiction.
 Such disputes may result in future tax and interest and penalty assessments by these taxing authorities.
-We have recorded unrecognized tax benefits of \$447.1 million and \$604.9 million at December 31, 2021 and 2020, respectively.
+As of December 31, 2022 and 2021, we had provisions for uncertain tax positions of \$435.2 million and \$447.1 million, respectively.
 The ultimate resolution of tax contingencies will take place upon the earlier of (i) the settlement date with the applicable taxing authorities in either cash or agreement of income tax positions or (ii) the date when the tax authorities are statutorily prohibited from adjusting the company's tax computations.